MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Tenant administration** > **Connectors and tokens** > **Managed Google Play**.
 3. In the **Managed Google Play** pane, choose **Sync**.
     The page updates the time and status of the last sync.
 4. In the Microsoft Intune admin center select  **Apps** > **All apps**.
     The newly available Managed Google Play app is displayed.

-## Assign a Managed Google Play app to Android Enterprise personally-owned and corporate-owned work profile devices
+## Assign a Managed Google Play app to Android Enterprise personally owned and corporate-owned work profile devices

 When the app is displayed in the **App licenses** node of the **Apps** workload pane, you can [assign it just as you would assign any other app](./apps-deploy.md) by assigning the app to groups of users.

 After you assign the app, it is installed (or available for install) on the devices of the users that you've targeted.
 The user of the device is not asked to approve the installation.
-For more information about Android Enterprise personally-owned work profile devices, see [Set up enrollment of Android Enterprise personally-owned work profile devices](../enrollment/android-work-profile-enroll.md).
+For more information about Android Enterprise personally owned work profile devices, see [Set up enrollment of Android Enterprise personally owned work profile devices](../enrollment/android-work-profile-enroll.md).

 > [!NOTE]
 > Only apps that have been assigned will show up in the Managed Google Play store for an end user.
 As such, this is a key step for the admin to take when setting up apps with Managed Google Play.